-How does car insurance change after you file for bankruptcy?
-Let's explore the impact.
+How does car insurance change when you file for bankruptcy?
+Let's explore the potential impacts.

 The only connection between bankruptcy and car insurance is through credit score.
 We've listed below the cheapest car insurance companies for drivers with "very poor" credit (300-579).
 See our methodology here.

 Nationwide is the cheapest car insurance company after bankruptcy.
 This doesn’t mean Nationwide will be the most affordable company for you, specifically.
 Car insurance pricing is driver-specific and changes based on your age, where you live, and the vehicle you drive.
 Use this data as a starting point in your search for car insurance after bankruptcy.
 Enter your ZIP code below to get personalized quotes.

 When pricing your policy, an insurer tries to predict how much risk you will present as a client.
 Indicators such as age, gender, location, vehicle, driving history, and credit score, go into your monthly premium.
 Like having a bad driving history, having a low credit score may lead to more expensive auto insurance rates.
 Learn more about what factors affect your rate.